Frequently Asked Questions (FAQ)

 Why should I file a US tax return?

 According to American Law, all US citizens are required to file an annual tax return, if they earn more than a certain minimal amount of money.
-The US cannot easily force someone who lives abroad to file (unless they have money in the USA), but they can make filing worthwhile (and profitable) for many US citizens living in countries with high income tax rates (such as Israel).
+The US cannot easily force someone who lives abroad to file (unless they have money in the USA or other connection to the USA), but they can make filing worthwhile (and profitable) for many US citizens living in countries with high income tax rates (such as Israel).

 In fact, many people have registered their children as US citizens in order to be able to include their children on their tax returns.
-Children who were registered as US citizens by a "Report of US citizen born abroad" are fully eligible to receive child tax credit, since they were effectively (or actually) US citizens before the forms were filed.
+Note that even children who were registered as US citizens by a "Report of US citizen born abroad" need to have Social Security numbers in order to be eligible to receive child tax credit.

 Who are we?
 Should I use a US based accountant?